Shaileshkale17/Employee-Management-Software/README.md

 ## Scalability Considerations

 - **Horizontal Scaling:** Node.js servers can be scaled horizontally to handle more users.
-- **MongoDB:** Supports horizontal scaling with sharding and replica sets for high availability.
+- **MongoDB Scaling:** Supports sharding and replica sets for high availability.
-- **Caching with Redis:** Helps in reducing database load by caching commonly queried data.
+- **Caching with Redis:** Reduces database load for frequently accessed queries.
-- **Asynchronous Processing:** The queue system ensures that long-running tasks (like generating reports) don’t block the main application flow.
+- **Asynchronous Processing:** The queue system ensures background tasks don’t slow down user interactions.

 This structure provides a robust, scalable, and efficient design for the Employee Management Software.